ibrathesheriff/sheriffs-jailhouse/content/notes/bash-to-cmd-cheatsheet.md

 ---
 A cheatsheet of the command prompt version of commonly used bash commands because I'm tired of googling these.

+## Open cmd
+**Windows Key + R** to open the Run program and type "cmd" and then hit Enter to open a new Command Prompt shell.

 ## cd
 Lucky you, this is just `cd`!